freedomofpress/dangerzone/docs/reference/cli/dangerzone-machine.md

 # dangerzone-machine

 `dangerzone-machine` manages the Podman machine that Dangerzone uses on macOS and Windows.
 A Podman machine is a small Linux virtual machine in which the sandbox containers run.
-Dangerzone creates and starts its own machine automatically, so this tool is mostly useful for troubleshooting, for resetting a broken installation, and together with `dangerzone-cli --linger`.
+Dangerzone creates and starts its own machine automatically, so this tool is mostly useful for troubleshooting or resetting a broken installation.

-On Linux, Podman runs natively and no machine is involved.
-The commands still exist and `raw` still works, but `init`, `start`, and `stop` have nothing to do.
+On Linux, Podman runs natively and no virtual machine is involved.

 ## Location